Resume reviews happen in as little as six seconds.

 3. Full Mailing Address

-Nowadays, a firm’s hiring team is likely to bypass details such as a street address, which means you’ve wasted precious resume space.
+Nowadays, a firm’s hiring team is likely to bypass details such as a street address, thought they’d still like to see your city.
 Show contemporary savvy and industry relevance by including only professional contact information, such as LinkedIn profiles, an online portfolio, a personal consultant website or an industry blog or platform you manage.

 LinkedIn produces annual surveys in which they reveal the most-used words and descriptors seen on its platform.
 Top recent offenders?
 “Passionate,” “detail-oriented,” “strategic” and “creative” max out the list, looking and sounding shapeless to consulting firms.